Overview

 Career options

-Graduates may also proceed to postgraduate study or research in related areas.
-Throughout the degree, students will be supported and encouraged to reflect on career choices and plan their graduate career path through employer engagement, career fairs and careers staff counsel and advice amongst others.
+You may also proceed to postgraduate study or research in related areas.
+Throughout your degree you will be supported and encouraged to reflect on your career choices and plan your graduate career path through employer engagement, career fairs and careers staff counsel and advice amongst others.

 Work placement / study abroad